Tow Law Millennium Primary School

 Sports Premium

 For the past few years all schools have been allocated money to be used to promote and improve the level of physical education within schools.
-At the moment this funding is going to continue to be in place until 2019-2020.
+The restrictions placed on us throughout COVID has caused us to revisit lots of concepts linked to the PESPPA strategy.
+These issues have included a lack of pool availability along with swimming lessons, lockdowns and prolonged periods of isolation and absences.
+At the moment this funding is going to continue to be in place until 2022-2023.
 The key areas which we will be focusing on this school year are shown in our action plan:

 Swimming